 Direction of the project

-Overall goal of the project was to contribute to combating the discrimination of the Dalit population, and to promote their access to economic, social and political rights.
-Its specific objectives were: to increase the participation of Dalit women (some disabled) in economic activities, and to build capacity of community groups, including Dalit Civil Society Organisations and Community Based Organisations and government organization working at local level to actively promote the economic, social and political rights of Dalit Women in Gorkha and Siraha districts of Nepal.
+The overall goal of the project was to contribute to combating the discrimination of the Dalit population and to promote their access to economic, social and political rights.
+Its specific objectives were: to increase the participation of Dalit women (some disabled) in economic activities and to build the capacity of community groups, including Dalit Civil Society Organisations and Community Based Organisations and government organization working at a local level to actively promote the economic, social and political rights of Dalit Women in Gorkha and Siraha districts of Nepal.